apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       ``bw.print("{1} {0}", 'a', 'b')`` => ``b a``

-   The :token:`name` can be omitted in which case it is treated as an index in parallel to the position in the format string.
+   The name can be omitted in which case it is treated as an index in parallel to the position in the format string.
 Only the position in the format string matters, not what names other format elements may have used.